ClubExpressions/poc2/README.md

 The commit of this addition in the README should be `POC mathjax` and also contains all the relevant changes.

-### Simple steps for using a node package like clubexpr thereafter
+### Simple steps for adding another node package thereafter

     $ vim package.json  # just add one line
     $ npm install
     $ vim src/js/main.js  # add one line
     $ npm run build
-    $ vim project.clj  # add the libs we are trying to use to :foreign-libs
     $ lein clean && lein figwheel
     $ vim src/truc/core.cljs  # require and use your package or component

-### Simple steps for updating a node package like clubexpr thereafter
+### Simple steps for updating a node package

     $ vim package.json  # just add one line
     $ npm install